NextGen Professional of the Year

 The NextGen Professional of the Year Award is designed to recognize the career accomplishments and community/organization involvement of funeral professionals under the age of 50.
 For years, the members of Selected's NextGen Group have proven that there are many talented and engaged funeral professionals in their 20s, 30s and 40s.
 The NextGen Professional of the Year Award is offered to honor their efforts.

-The winner of the Award receives complimentary registration to the next NextGen Seminar and a stunning crystal award, presented during a ceremony at the meeting.
-Check back this summer to submit a nomination for the 2022 Award.
+The winner of the Award receives complimentary registration to the 2022 NextGen Seminar, taking place January 30 – February 3, 2022 in Grand Cayman, and a stunning crystal award, presented during a ceremony at the meeting.
+Nominate yourself or a fellow Selected member by October 1.

 Congratulations to 2021 Award Winner Whitney Pegues-Beck!

 In everything she does, Whitney Pegues-Beck, President of W. E. Pegues, Inc., demonstrates a pursuit of excellence and dedication to funeral service and the legacy of her family’s firm.

 In 2020, Whitney successfully navigated the succession process and became the owner operator of her family’s firm.
 “Whitney has taken the reigns of the firm and brought it to new heights,” said fellow NextGen member Josh Blake.
 “She has overseen renovations and upgrades in equipment and software and seeks what’s most efficient while respecting her very traditional community.”

 Whitney has taken the lead in the design, land acquisition and development of "Brookside Gardens," an innovative memorial park garden project in the Lee County community, which will include a non-funeral event venue.
 She also helped to develop the firm’s "Cremation Choices" program, which has helped her firm increase market share with families choosing cremation.

 Committed to the Community